 Designed for students in grades 7 through 12, the curriculum should take 30 weeks to complete with students spending 30-45 minutes per lesson three days per week.
 Most weeks include an optional bonus lesson, generally listening to an online lesson with no written work.

 For most weeks, lessons follow the same format.
 The first two lessons of the week assign pages to read in the full-color, illustrated workbook and in either Cat and Dog Theology or Cat and Dog Prayer.
 Students answer questions about their reading directly in the workbook and they complete a Bible study.
-On the third lesson each week, students view and read a cartoon that illustrates the lesson concept then answer questions.
+On the third lesson each week, students read a cartoon that illustrates the lesson concept then answer questions.
 They read a brief story about teenage characters in life situations and answer questions.
 Teens are likely to find both the cartoons and the stories interesting.
 A quiz with multiple-choice and true/false questions assesses what they've learned.
 The week's lessons conclude with a personal application reflection that asks students to write in the space provided in their workbook what they intend to do differently as a result of what they've learned.

 As you can see from the flow of the lessons, this curriculum is very much directed towards life changes.

 The basic concept of “cat and dog theology” is the idea that spiritually we might be more like cats than dogs.
 Cats tend to consider themselves the center of the universe with everyone else responding to their needs and desires.
 Most dogs, on the other hand, live to serve and please their masters.
 This analogy is developed and explored in depth throughout the entire curriculum.
 The goal is to help Christians understand that their purpose is to glorify God rather than satisfy their own goals and desires.
 The authors point out that Christians are often somewhere between the two extremes of cat and dog behavior.
 They are careful to say that cats are not wrong in their theology but incomplete.
-God does love them and want to give them good gifts.
+God does love them and wants to give them good gifts.
 And we should pray for personal needs.
-But that's only part of a healthy spiritual relationship, and not the primary part.
+But that's only part of a healthy spiritual relationship—and not the primary part.

 Theologically, the entire presentation is premised on a belief in eternal security.
 The authors don't appear to think that even extreme cat behavior can result in a loss of salvation.
 If you don't believe in eternal security you'll find yourself questioning some statements in the curriculum.
 But that theological controversy shouldn't undermine the value of the curriculum for most Christians.